Salisbury Regional Airport: Passenger

-Top destinations

 Terminated passenger airline services

-Piedmont previously served Salisbury with flights to Washington D.C. and Baltimore.
+Piedmont previously served Salisbury with flights to Washington, D.C., and Baltimore.
 The service to Washington was on and off until 2008; the Baltimore service stopped in late 2009.

 Allegiant Air began twice a week service to Orlando-Sanford International Airport in February 2012, using its McDonnell Douglas MD-80 jets, but ended the route less than a year later on January 5, 2013, due to the route's relatively small number of passengers.